Lukas Kesch

 Self Hosting

-This site and all my other personal projects run on my Ubuntu server in a datacenter in Germany.
-In the time of AWS, it is a great way to stay grounded in the basics.
+Most of my personal projects run on an Ubuntu server in a data center in Germany.
+In a world of managed cloud services, self-hosting is a great way for me to stay grounded in the fundamentals.

-I am running: Nginx as a reverse proxy with Certbot for my side projects, MySQL as my go to database, Docker for my Next.js apps, WireGuard as my VPN with AdGuard as my personal DNS Server, and some cron scripts for backups, monitoring, and maintenance.
+I run Nginx as a reverse proxy, Docker for deploying my applications, MySQL as my go-to database, WireGuard as my VPN, and AdGuard Home as my personal DNS server.
+I also maintain scripts for backups, monitoring, and routine maintenance.

 University